Thommas/baby-build/ROADMAP.md

   We have a whole generation of parents who have no idea what hardcore gaming is.
   They should know how to put limits. childs mimics parent behavior, it's important to show a good example.
+- In Japan they get money for high grades

 Links